ssMaritime.com & ssMaritime.net

 MS Rangitiki & Rangitata (2)

 In 1925 NZSC ordered three “Rangi” ships to be built by John Brown and Co Glasgow.
 These were Rangitiki (1), Rangitata (2) and Rangitane (1).
 These were the first two funnelled ships to be built for NZSC.
-Each accommodated 100 first-class passengers, 86 second class and 410 third class.
+Each accommodated 100 first-class passengers, 86 second class and 410 in third class.
 However, the Rangitiki and Rangitata were later converted to two class liners, accommodating 122 first and 284 tourist class passengers.

 The first of the trio, Rangitiki, departed Southampton on February 15, 1929, on her maiden voyage to Wellington, New Zealand, sailing via Madeira and the Panama Canal.
 Rangitata was completed in October 1929 and commenced her maiden voyage to New Zealand on November 22, 1929.